parttimenerd/jfreventcollector/README.md

 These descriptions should explain what the described entity represents and how it can be interpreted and used during profiling.

+I pledge to try to bring added descriptions into the OpenJDK (but only JDK head seems to be feasiable, so contributing it here still makes sense).

 ## Download